boltonhowes22/ooid_growth_code_data/README.md

 A few of the data files are two big for GitHub.
-They can be accessed here: https://www.dropbox.com/sh/ducwzz38e5vdjbh/AACjIPcWOTQ_bWAbIBXoRIIoa?dl=0 And will be moved to an permanent archive when the manuscript is published.
+They can be accessed here: https://www.dropbox.com/sh/ducwzz38e5vdjbh/AACjIPcWOTQ_bWAbIBXoRIIoa?dl=0, and will be moved to an permanent archive when the manuscript is published.
+Download them and add to the data directory to run all of the code.